 - ♦ A warm welcome to all our visitors and guests, friends both old and new.
 We pray that God has blessed your time among us with His Word and Holy Spirit in this Feast of the Resurrection of our Lord.
-We cordially invite you to join us this morning for Easter Breakfast following each Divine Service; and we ask that you please sign the guest book at the back of the church. - ♦ Thanks to Mike & Anita Wright for hosting and coordinating the Easter Breakfast/Brunch this morning, and to all who support and participate in this special opportunity for Christian fellowship.
-Please do join us for breakfast or "brunch" (following either of the Services this morning), and consider a donation to offset the cost of the meal: any proceeds above costs will be used for our Emmaus alms fund or food pantry. - ♦ There will be opportunity to celebrate and revel in the Resurrection of Our Lord Jesus Christ throughout this first week (or octave) of Easter.
-There will be Divine Service each day: at 6:00 p.m. on Monday and Wednesday; and at 9:00 a.m. on Tuesday, Thursday, Friday, and Saturday.
-Dcs.
-Rhein will take a group Easter caroling following the Saturday Divine Service. - ♦ Thanks to one and all who have loaned us their Easter flowers this morning, for the adornment of the sanctuary in celebration of the Resurrection.
+We cordially invite you to join us this morning for Easter Breakfast following the Divine Service; and we ask that you please sign the guest book at the back of the church. - ♦ Thanks to all who have contributed in various ways to the Easter Breakfast, and to all who participate in this opportunity for Christian fellowship.
+One and all are welcome to join us for breakfast or "brunch" (following either of the Services this morning).
+Donations are welcome to offset the cost of the meal; proceeds above costs will be used toward kitchen remodeling. - ♦ Thanks to one and all who have loaned us their Easter flowers this morning, for the adornment of the sanctuary in celebration of the Resurrection.
 And thanks to our Emmaus Youth for helping to arrange the flowers around the Altar.
-Those who have provided flowers may pick them up and take them home following the second Service this morning, or leave them to adorn the Lord's House throughout this First Week of Eastertide. - ♦ The Youth are sponsoring a Nelson's Port-a-pit Chicken Sale on Saturday, May 6.
-Tickets will be available on Sunday mornings.
-(Of course, you can always buy on site that day.)
-Please support the youth by buying tickets, selling tickets, and by volunteering for a shift on the 6th.
-Workers are needed for boxing chicken and potatoes, holding signs, going to cars to take orders, and handling the money.
-These chicken sales are popular in the community, so working together at one can make for a fun group effort.
-Pre-sale price for chicken is \$6.50; on-site price is \$7.00.
-Pit-tatoes are \$3.50/\$4.00.
-Please contact Deac.
-Rhein to volunteer.
+Those who have provided flowers may pick them up and take them home following the second Service this morning, or may leave them to adorn the Lord's House throughout this First Week of Eastertide. - ♦ There will be many opportunities to celebrate and revel in the Resurrection of Our Lord Jesus Christ throughout this first week (or octave) of Easter.
+There will be Divine Service each day: at 6:00 p.m. on Monday and Wednesday; and at 9:00 a.m. on Tuesday, Thursday, Friday, and Saturday. - ♦ Note: Easter Caroling with Dcs.
+Rhein will be on Sunday the 15th of April. - ♦ COLLECTIONS FOR 25 MARCH 2018: \$ 2,716.00